bcgov/family-law-act-app/RunningLocal.md

 **Login** to your local OpenShift instance on the command line and the Web Console.

-# Change into the openshift folder at the root of TheOrgBook
+# Change into the openshift folder at the root of Family Protection Order

 ```
 cd openshift